shanjin14/MLND_Capstone/capstone_report_Ed1.md

 #### Potential solution

 The potential solution would be using gradient boosting regression tree.
-During the development, we will explore other model possiblity.
+During the gradient boosting regression tree model building, I explore two different transformation --label encoding for all the multi-categorical variables.

+I also built a random forest as a benchmark model to compare the performance of gradient boosting.

+Besides, I also built a stacked model that combine lasso, gradient boosting and random forest for comparison.

+Apart from using the cross-validation R^2 score from our code, I also use to Kaggle submission to cross-check the performance of the model.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

+#### Selected Metric
+The proposed metric is R^2 value.
+Based on the predicted value in test set to know the prediction capability of the model.

+#### Explaing R^2

 ## II.
 Analysis